larssonhthomas-afk/writebase-docs/docs/008-backlog-and-roadmap.md

 - [ ] DEPLOY: Add GIT-Repository to Vercel and autodeploy.
 - [ ] WORKSPACE: Adding new.
 The default project is PROJECT.
 Default Name is the Primary field (e.g., Name).
-- [ ] WORKSPACE: Adding a new to the same already connected DB.
+- [ ] WORKSPACE: Adding a new one to the same already connected DB.
 - [ ] AGENTS: Test with "Outline" and add what fields and select to define the whole Agent, and Output.
 - [ ] AGENT: Writing Coach - inline @writer #tagg comment
 - [ ] URL: To document.
 Always show URL (recordID).